Battle of the Combahee River: Battle

 Laurens and his troops stopped for the night at a plantation house near the Combahee River, the home of a friend of Laurens.
-They left at about 3:00 am on the morning of August 27 to march toward Chehaw Point.
+They left at about 3:00 am on August 27 to march toward Chehaw Point.

 The British, in anticipation of Gist's maneuvers, had quietly drifted downriver.
 Before Laurens's detachment could reach the redoubt, 140 British soldiers had already prepared an ambush about one mile from Chehaw Point, concealing themselves in tall grass along the road.

 When the enemy rose to fire, Laurens led an immediate charge, despite the British having superior numbers and the stronger position.
 While not all sources agree as to whether Laurens ordered his men to attack before leading the charge, the battle was engaged as Laurens led the charge himself.
 The British immediately opened fire, and in the first volley, Laurens fell from his horse with fatal wounds.
 The artillery captain also fell, as did others, and the American troops retreated in disarray, leaving the howitzer behind.

 Gist, who had discovered the British departure at 4:00 am, was only two miles away and quickly approaching, leading 150 cavalry to reinforce Laurens.
 According to William McKennan, a captain under Laurens's command, Laurens appeared "anxious to attack the enemy previous to the main body coming up," gambling that his troops, "although few in numbers, [would be] sufficient to enable him to gain a laurel for his brow" before the end of the fighting.
 McKennan's opinion was that Laurens "wanted to do all himself, and have all the honor."

 Gist arrived with the cavalry in time to cover a retreat, but he was unable to recover the howitzer or dislodge the British from their position.